 - The ++ operator combines strings and lists, whereas the + operator is for addition only. - Double quotes refer to strings.
-Single quotes refer to individual UTF-8 characters. - let-expressions introduce scoped constants to an expression. - There is no concept of "truthiness" in Elm, just True and False. - if foo /= bar then "different" else "same" is an if-expression.
-Like JavaScript ternaries, if-expressions require an else branch and always evaluate to a value. - Lists like [3, 1, 4] are immutable, and their elements must share a consistent type. - List.filter (\num -> num < 0) numbersList returns a list containing all the negative numbers in the original numbersList - catLover = { name = "Li", cats = 2 } assigns a record to the constant catLover.
-Once assigned, constants cannot be reassigned.
+Single quotes refer to individual UTF-8 characters.

-- { catLover | cats = 3 } returns a new record that is the same as the catLover record, except the cats value is now 3. - (foo, bar) destructures the first two fields of a tuple such as (2, 4, 6, 8).
-In this example, foo would be 2 and bar would be 4.
+- let-expressions introduce scoped constants to an expression. - There is no concept of "truthiness" in Elm, just True and False. - if foo /= bar then "different" else "same" is an if-expression.
+Like JavaScript ternaries, if-expressions require an else branch and always evaluate to a value. - Lists like [3, 1, 4] are immutable.
+Their elements must share a consistent type. - List.filter (\num -> num < 0) numbersList returns a list containing all the negative numbers in the original numbersList - catLover = { name = "Li", cats = 2 } assigns a record to the constant catLover.
+Once assigned, constants cannot be reassigned. - { catLover | cats = 3 } returns a new record that is the same as the catLover record, except the cats value is now 3. - (foo, bar) destructures a tuple such as (2, 3).
+In this example, foo would be 2 and bar would be 3.

-Table 1.6 summarizes some of the differences between Elm and JavaScript.
+Table 1.6 summarizes some of the differences between JavaScript and Elm.

-Table 1.6 Differences between Elm and JavaScript
+Table 1.6 Differences between JavaScript and Elm